MileHacker Logo

 • Refrain from discussing religion negatively.

-• Be discreet with political discussions.
+• Be discreet with conversations about politics.

 • Public displays of affection are not tolerated.